 - At the discretion of the Principal a home education student may participate in selected educational programs at the school and use selected educational services of the jurisdiction as outlined in the Home Education Handbook, an appendix to this administrative procedure.

-- Home education students shall be allowed to enroll in Work Experience, Registered Apprenticeship Programs or Green Certificate Programs provided they are under the supervision of a certificated teacher of the Division.
+- Home education students shall be allowed to enroll in Work Experience, Dual Credit, Registered Apprenticeship Programs or Green Certificate Programs provided they are under the supervision of a certificated teacher of the Division.

-- The Superintendent or designate may terminate a home education program where either the student of the parent has not met the necessary requirements, provided the reasons for the termination are provided in writing to the parent and the student, if the student is sixteen years of age or older.
+- The Superintendent or designate may terminate a home education program where either the student or the parent has not met the necessary requirements, provided the reasons for the termination are provided in writing to the parent and the student, if the student is sixteen years of age or older.
+This notice must also include notification of the parent's right to ask the Minister to review the decision to terminate the program.

 Sections 13, 20, 29, 39, 40, 45, 96, 113, 123, 124, 125 School Act